OpenUpSA/best-practices/web.md

 - AJAX error handlers
   - This is so important
   - This can be as simple as adding `.fail(function( jqXHR, textStatus, errorThrown ) { throw textStatus })` to your jQuery ajax request.
+- Uptime monitor (we usualy use uptimedoctor.com)
+  - 5-minute interval is generally fine - 1-minute interval is useful for sites where a couple of minutes are more serious
+  - Use the HTTPS URL for the site
+  - Expand Advanced Options menu
+    - Add a couple of required keywords.
+Ideally words that aren't likely to be shown on error pages and aren't likely to be modified if the page is managed via CMS - this check helps if something breaks but doesn't result in an HTTP error code
+    - Add certificate validation so we get notified quickly if a certificate expires